Why are Americans Leaving the US for a ‘Plan B’ Passport in 2025

 For example, a second residency in a country with a strong tech sector like Ireland might grant you priority access to early-stage venture capital funds, normally held for locals.

-Or, a second residency could open doors to real estate investments in markets with favourable tax treaties and high-growth promise or even help you invest directly in farmland or renewable energy projects.
+Or, a second residency could open doors to real estate investments in markets with favourable tax treaties and high-growth potential or help you invest directly in farmland or renewable energy projects.

 Exploring Plan B Options: Residency and Citizenship